twestura/CS-Notes/README.md

 ### Division, Remainder, and Modulus

-In elementary school we learn an algorithm for long division, but the complexity of that algorithm may obscure that there is a "simplier" (albeit perhaps more tedius to carry out by hand) algorithm for determining the quotient and remainder: repeately subtract the divisor from the dividend, getting as close to&nbsp;$0$ as possible.
+In elementary school we learn an algorithm for long division, but the complexity of that algorithm may obscure that there is a "simplier" (albeit perhaps more tedius to carry out by hand) algorithm for determining the quotient and remainder: repeately subtract the divisor from the dividend, getting as close to $0$ as possible.
-The count of the number of substractions is called the quotient, and the remaining number left over when we cannot perform another subtraction without going beyond&nbsp;$0$ is called the remainder.
+The count of the number of substractions is called the quotient, and the remaining number left over when we cannot perform another subtraction without going beyond $0$ is called the remainder.
 The word "quotient" is derived from the Latin words *quot* meaning "how many" and *quotiens* meaning "how often" or "how many times."

 That is, the division `m / n` of positive integers `m` and `n` is the count of the number of times `n` can be subtracted from `m`.
-For example, consider&nbsp;${17 / 5}$:
+For example, consider ${17 / 5}$:

 $$17 \underbrace{- 5 - 5 - 5}_{3\text{ times}} = 2$$

-Here we would reach a negative number were we to subtract another&nbsp;$5$, so we have a remainder of&nbsp;$2$.
+Here we would reach a negative number were we to subtract another $5$, so we have a remainder of $2$.
 We now write

 $$3 \cdot 5 + 2 = 17.$$

 The result of the integer division is two integers `q` and `r`, with `0 <= r < n`, such that `q * n + r = m`.
 That is,
 $$\text{quotient} \cdot \text{divisor} + \text{remainder} = \text{dividend}.$$